johngrimes/t-minus/README.markdown

 # T-Minus

-T-Minus is a Rails engine and set of generators that make it easier to create a pelaunch page for your Rails 3 application.
+T-Minus is a Rails engine and set of generators that make it easier to create a prelaunch page for your Rails application.
 It includes support for the collection of email addresses from interested visitors, and it can automatically update your Campaign Monitor mailing list.

+T-Minus currently only works with Rails 3 applications.

 You can use T-Minus as a gem by adding it the following line to your Gemfile, then running `bundle:install`: